nickodell/shr_span_recorder/README.md

     You should use one or the other.
 If you use both, Sentry will pick one of them to enable, and the other will be ignored.

-4. Remove Django from disabled_integrations, if you have explicitly disabled it.
+4. Remove Django from `disabled_integrations`, if you have explicitly disabled it.

     If `DjangoIntegration()` is disabled, this will also disable `StreamAwareDjangoIntegration()`.